qaleadbox/leadbox-of-tricks/README.md

 * Remove the Field_mapleftover implementation from coming soon images module
 * Add a dashboard to user choose options (e.g. debugMode)
 * Add to the dashboard the exceptions and the normalization keys
-* OCR is false negative on some sites
+* OCR is false negative on some sites - case the "coming soon" text has a not so readble font
+* Add a stop button to break the checking while it is processing

 # Goal